 For example, Abbott's peptide drug Lupron has a good treatment effect on prostate cancer, with global sales of more than 2.3 billion US dollars in 2011.
 In addition, Sanofi's Lantus had annual sales of $7.9 billion in 2013.
 At present, there are more peptide drugs awaiting FDA approval.

 Compared with chemical drugs, peptide drugs are more efficient, safer, and more tolerable.
 They also have the advantages of higher selectivity and less accumulation in the body.
 However, the shortcomings of peptide drugs are also obvious.
-Compared with chemical drugs, peptide drugs have unstable physicochemical properties, are easily oxidized and hydrolyzed, are prone to agglomeration, have a short half-life, have a fast clearance rate, and are not easy to penetrate cell membranes.
+Due to the proportion of net peptide content, peptide drugs have unstable physicochemical properties, are easily oxidized and hydrolyzed, are prone to agglomeration, have a short half-life, have a fast clearance rate, and are not easy to penetrate cell membranes.
 Most medicines cannot be taken by mouth.
-Therefore, in view of the advantages and disadvantages of peptide drugs, rational design of peptide drugs is very necessary.
+Therefore, in view of the advantages and disadvantages of peptide drugs, the rational design of peptide drugs is very necessary.

 Although the development of peptide drugs is still facing huge challenges, with the development of future technologies and the enrichment of routes of administration, people will overcome the shortcomings of peptide drugs, and emerging peptide technologies will be applied to pharmaceuticals, including many functional peptides, cell-penetrating peptides and peptide conjugated drugs will greatly expand the application scope of therapeutic peptide drugs.